creepyyanka/example-1/README.md

 3) Create a virtual environment by running the following command:
 'python -m venv env'

-4)Activate the virtual environment by running the following command:
+4) Activate the virtual environment by running the following command:
 For Windows
 '.\env\Scripts\activate'